-In order to avoid any major spoilers of the story itself I will purposely leave out specific content of the game in this review and only talk of the actuals story's premise and the characters.
+In order to avoid any major spoilers of the story itself, I will purposely leave out specific content of the game in this review and only talk of the actual story's premise and the characters.

 We take control of the protagonist and young student named Kazami Yuuji who was sent by his company to a special academy known as Mihama Academy.
-This is a special facility built entirely for one purpose, to support students with difficult psychological and post traumatic conditions in childhood where a normal life is no longer possible in the current world.
-Kazami Yuuji wished nothing more then a normal school and student life which was granted to him by his company.
+This is a special facility built entirely for one purpose, to support students with difficult psychological and post-traumatic conditions in childhood where a normal life is no longer possible in the current world.
+Kazami Yuuji wished nothing more than a normal school and student life which was granted to him by his company.

-In this school the moment we are admitted and welcomed by the Principal Tachibana Chizuru, it is also home of five students which lives in the school dorm:
+In this school the moment we are admitted and welcomed by Principal Tachibana Chizuru, it is also home of five students who lives in the school dorm:

 Kazami Yuuji did not have a normal childhood and was not able to attend a normal school as he should have.
-Still suffering from is past, he is able to forget his worries while staying in the Academy with his new schoolfriends, yet events begin to take place that remind him that he has still not recovered from his traumatic childhood.
+Still suffering from his past, he is able to forget his worries while staying in the Academy with his new school friends, yet events begin to take place that reminds him that he has still not recovered from his traumatic childhood.

-After the entry in the academy, Yuuji continues his previous daily habits and is not allowed to talk about about his formal "job", only able to tell others that it is a cleaning company.
+After the entry into the academy, Yuuji continues his previous daily habits and is not allowed to talk about his formal "job", only able to tell others that it is a cleaning company.

-The Fruit of Grisaia presents us with high quality visuals and well detailed CG's.
-The artwork is very beautiful and adapted to the weather, light and darkness, and also adapted to each story.
-I really love how the visuals and artworks where adapted to each of the characters and flashbacks.
+The Fruit of Grisaia presents us with high-quality visuals and well-detailed CG's.
+The artwork is very beautiful and adapted to the weather, light, and darkness, and also adapted to each story.
+I really love how the visuals and artworks were adapted to each of the characters and flashbacks.
 It gives the reader an additional feeling of the actual situation and how the story flows.

-The characters mostly wear only 2 uniforms since the story takes place in a academy so they wear mainly school clothing.
-For events outside the school some characters tend to keep the school clothes while others do change into casual attire.
+The characters mostly wear only 2 uniforms since the story takes place in an academy so they wear mainly school clothing.
+For events outside the school, some characters tend to keep the school clothes while others do change into casual attire.